1. Purpose of policy

 Reasonable adjustment: a specific measure put in place to enable equitable access or participation in employment or education.

 The University is committed to the principles of equity, fairness and inclusivity.
 The University recognises that there are groups of people who have experienced long term and/or systemic disadvantage and undertakes to redress this through taking appropriate and reasonable measures to ensure equity of access and participation in all aspects of university life for its staff, current and prospective students and other members of the university community.

 The University strives to eliminate discrimination, harassment, bullying and vilification in all aspects of its operations and to create an environment where all members of the University community can work and study within a culture based on mutual respect.
 Such a culture encourages the use of inclusive language and respectful interpersonal interactions.

-4.2.2 The University will systematically review its policies, procedures and guidelines to ensure they are consistent with and reflect the principles of equity and social justice.
-It will remove barriers to full participation in employment or education, making reasonable adjustments as necessary, and undertake consultation with those most affected by its decisions.
+4.2.2 The University will systematically review its policies, procedures and guidelines to ensure they are consistent with and reflect the principles of equity and social justice and are compatible with human rights.
+The aim is to remove barriers to full participation in employment or education, making reasonable adjustments as necessary, and to undertake consultation with those most affected by its decisions.

-4.2.3 The University recognises its particular responsibilities to the Aboriginal and Torres Strait Islander people of Australia, and in partnership with the local Elders and their communities, will develop plans and programs to increase access to employment and education for Aboriginal and Torres Strait Islander people.
+4.2.3 The University recognises the distinct cultural rights of Aboriginal peoples and Torres Strait Islander peoples of Australia as a human right, and in partnership with the local Elders and their communities, will develop plans and programs to increase access to employment and education for Aboriginal and Torres Strait Islander people.